Coal News We love to talk!

 Sudan is yet to pay about $240 million for the crude oil it has taken from OVL over the years.
 The two countries are negotiating means to settle the dues, Verma said.
 "For future, we are negotiating a sale-purchase agreement," he said.

 Algeria, Morocco and other African nations are also seeking enhanced investment in their upstream sector and increased exports of oil and gas to India, Pradhan said.
 Mauritius is planning to be a petroleum trading hub and wants IOC to help in that, he said.
 Mauritius gets most of its oil supplies from state-run MRPL and its filling stations are run by IOC.

-- Railways to utilise locations for generating solar power Read more
+- 13 villages to benefit under solar power project Read more

 - India to pay Iran $500 million next week as second part of oil deal: Reports Read more

 - Power Ministry to finalise 12th Plan bidding norms tomorrow Read more

 - Iran remains an important source of oil for India: Krishna Read more